T-Lab05/frontend-nanodegree-mobile-portfolio/README.md

     * insert style properties in <img> tags

  2. Optimizations for main.js
-    * remove the "updatesPositions" function
+    * revised the "updatesPositions" function
     * revised the "changePizzaSizes" function